chinchalinchin/being-and-death/01_death.md

 It would seem, then, it does not matter which direction we choose to go, since we will always return to our starting point, no better or worse for having made the circuit.
 For this reason, the author recommends no one should read what follows.
 Instead, the reader is advised that going outside is by far a better course of action.

+[^1]: As if often the case when playing the exisentialist language game, we adopt the **Heideggerian** sense of the word _care_, or _concern_, i.e. the way in which a conscious Being orients itself in the world, or the manner in which we are drawn into the world, so that we might engage with it.

 ### Existence by Contradiction

 With the warnings of futility thus dispensed, we proceed as many have proceeded before us.

 The great workhorse of mathematics is proof by contradiction.
 An assumption is made, an absurdity is shown to result from the assumption, therefore the assumption is shown to be false.
 In this way was modern mathematics constructed, by outlining the truth and demarcating its boundary with falsity.
-Anyone who has studied higher mathematics will attest to the way most mathematical proofs work by letting the truth "_in through the back door_"[^1], that is to say, they work by showing what cannot be the case in order to prove the opposite must be so, but this gets us no closer to _why_ it is so.
+Anyone who has studied higher mathematics will attest to the way most mathematical proofs work by letting the truth "_in through the back door_"[^2], that is to say, they work by showing what cannot be the case in order to prove the opposite must be so, but this gets us no closer to _why_ it is so.

 This method does not reveal the "_intuition_" of the theorem to the observer; indeed one can comprehend a proof without understanding anything about what it trying to say and in the converse direction, one may understand a concept without being able to grasp its proof in the slightest.